|

 requirements, etc.

-revenue product in 2010.
-The company confirmed to me it has an official
+started to ship revenue product in 2010.
+The company confirmed to me it has

 language web site.
-I asked about this - because I am genetically suspicious
+I asked about this - because I am suspicious about

-says it aims to differentiate itself from generic consumer SSD makers.
-Fortasa
+it aims to differentiate itself from generic consumer SSD makers.
+Fortasa uses

-uses its own proprietary SSD controller algorithms to increase operating life
+its own proprietary SSD controller algorithms to increase operating life and

 Fortasa's white paper